themitosan/grpp/README.md

 npm ci
 npm run buildWebpack
 ```
-The final script will be on `Build/`
+The final script will be on `Build/` dir.

 ## How to use